-In February 2015, community feedback was solicited for those RPMs developed for the New gTLD Program via an ICANN staff paper8.
-The aim of the exercise was to allow the ICANN community to assess the effectiveness of safeguards in meeting their intended rights protections objectives in the New gTLD Program, and identify areas where additional policy development or implementation improvements might be beneficial.
-Following the receipt and review of community comments, ICANN staff published a revised Rights Protection Mechanism Report (RPM Staff Paper) in September 20159.
-In addition to feeding into other review processes to evaluate the operational effectiveness of the New gTLD Program, the analysis and feedback provided by the RPM Staff Paper was explicitly intended to also inform this specific Issue Report and the deliberations of the GNSO Council over whether or not to initiate a Policy Development Process (PDP) to review all the RPMs at this time.
+In February 2015, community feedback was solicited for those RPMs developed for the New gTLD Program via a staff paper8.
+The aim of the exercise was to allow ICANN to assess the effectiveness of safeguards in meeting their intended rights protections objectives in the New gTLD Program, and identify areas where additional policy development or implementation improvements might be beneficial.
+Following the receipt and review of community comments, a revised Rights Protection Mechanism Report was published by ICANN staff in September 2015 (RPM Staff Paper)9.
+In addition to feeding into other review processes to evaluate the operational effectiveness of the New gTLD Program, the analysis and feedback provided by the RPM Staff Paper was explicitly intended to also inform this specific Preliminary Issue Report and the deliberations of the GNSO Council over whether or not to initiate a Policy Development Process (PDP) to review all the RPMs at this time.